SentometricsResearch/sentometrics/docs/INDEX.md

 ### Post-analysis

 There are two interesting post-analysis functions.
-The first one is inherent to the aggregation framework and allows to pinpoint the attribution to forecasts of lexicons, time weighting schemes, features and individual documents, for any provided forecasting model and its coefficients.
+The first one is inherent to the aggregation framework and allows to pinpoint the attribution to predictions of lexicons, time weighting schemes, features and individual documents, for any provided model and its coefficients.
 This can be done by one simple function call, which outputs a list with all attributions at the respective dimensions.

 ```R
 # to retrieve all attributions, input the corresponding modelling and sentiment measures objects